-Earnings for shoppers can vary wildly: You might earn $1,000 one week, only to strike out the next week with a string of low-paid batches.
+Instacart shoppers earnings vary wildly: You might earn $1,000 one week only to strike out the following week with a string of low-paid batches.

-Great promotions can make or break your week, so read on to learn more about how promotions work, and how to get more.
+Great promos can make or break your week, so read on to learn more about how promotions work and how to get more.

 How earnings promotions work for Instacart shoppers